 The main goal of treatment is to prevent the virus from spreading inside the body.
 Treatment as soon as possible may prevent more serious problems and increase recovery.

-- Rabies immune globulin medicine may be given.
-If you have been exposed to rabies, you may be given rabies immune globulin to attack the virus.
-This medicine will also help your immune system fight the infection.
-You will not be given this medicine if you have been given the rabies vaccine in the past.
+- Rabies immune globulin (RIG) may be given.
+This medicine will attack the virus and help your immune system fight the infection.
+You will not be given RIG if you had at least 1 past rabies vaccine dose.

 - Get medical care if you get bitten by an animal.
 Do this even if the wound is very small.